-Outcomes of performance reviews of boards performance and individual board members should be shared with the minister and the department.
+The outcomes of performance reviews of the board's performance and individual board members should be shared with the minister and the department.
+Assessing public board performance guide is available to help boards assess their performance and that of chairs and directors.